-Students enrolling in Individual Studies courses (MATH 199, 199H, 293, 299, 299H, 392, 393, 399, 399H, 492, 493, 498, 498H, 499, or 499H) must complete and submit a proposal form describing the project they will be earning credit for.
-The work must be mathematical in nature to receive MATH credit (for non-mathematical work, credit may be earned through the College of Letters, Arts, and Science).
-The form is to be signed by the student, his/her project advisor, and his/her major (faculty) advisor.
+Students enrolling in Individual Studies courses (DATA/MATH 199, 199H, 299, 299H, 392, 399, 399H, 492, 498, 498H, 499, or 499H) must complete and submit a proposal form describing the project they will be earning credit for.
+The work must be mathematical or statistical in nature to receive MATH or DATA credit (for non-mathematical/statistical work, credit may be earned under the LASC prefix).
+The form is to be signed by the student, their project advisor, and their major (faculty) advisor.

 Enrollment in Internship courses (DATA/MATH 293, 393, 493) requires a specialized Internship Work Plan form.
 Click here for internship policies and guidelines, and to download the form.

 Students may request to register for 500-level courses if